 I hope that someday respectful parents and others working for children’s and young people’s rights will be able to scale up this trend to a tipping point.
 But arguing against adultism is difficult and not just because it’s so entrenched.
 Giving up power can make people fearful and leave them feeling threatened.
 As Edgar Friedenberg wrote in his book The Vanishing Adolescent, “[The word] ‘Teenager’ seems to have replaced ‘Communist’ as the appropriate target for public controversy and foreboding.”

-The fear behind having a more respectful relationship with kids is also embodied in many of the reactions we’ve seen lately to media coverage of unschooling.
+The fear behind having a more respectful relationship with kids is also embodied in many of the reactions we see to media coverage of “unschooling.”
 For instance, people who have watched a few-minute clip on television have ranted that the parents portrayed are “unparenting,” and that their children will end up uneducated and therefore fit only for a job in the fast food industry.
-And, unfortunately, some people who are new to "unschooling" or are exploring what is being called "radical unschooling" (which is applying trust and respect to other aspects of life beyond academics) misinterpret lack of control to mean lack of guidance.
-Or they take the advice of "experts" as a set of rules that must be followed instead of listening to their own intuition.
+And, unfortunately, some people who are new to unschooling or are exploring what is being called “radical unschooling” (which is simply applying trust and respect to other aspects of life beyond academics) misinterpret lack of control to mean lack of guidance.
+Or they take the advice of self-styled “experts” as a set of rules that must be followed instead of listening to their own intuition.
 That is not surprising, given the behaviors and attitudes we learned from our own parents and our own schooling experiences.

 One of the more important gifts that life learning parents give to our kids – predominantly by example and experience – is learning how to make good choices, independently.
-In her article in Life Learning’s November/December 2005 issue, Robyn Coburn notes that the regular adult world is far less filled with rules than the world of any ordinarily parented child.
+In this Life Learning article, Robyn Coburn notes that the regular adult world is far less filled with rules than the world of any ordinarily parented child.
 And, she explains, what regulates the adult world is mostly a set of customs and laws based on principles, which “engage the reasoned co-operation of most of us.”
-So, too, life learning children are helped to choose and understand the principles on which their family life is based – rather than those unexplained “because I say so” rules that encourage short-term, mindless obedience.
+So, too, life learning children are helped to choose and understand the principles on which their family life and society are based – rather than those unexplained “because I say so” rules that encourage short-term, mindless obedience.

 In his book Unconditional Parenting, Alfie Kohn notes that “controlling parents” are actually conveying to their kids that they love them conditionally – that is, only when they achieve or behave.
 Respected kids feel loved unconditionally, and comfortable in their own skin.
 And that will help them grow up with their self-esteem and confidence intact, ready to take on any opportunities and challenges life offers.

-Wendy Priesnitz is Life Learning Magazine’s Founder and Editor.
-She is the mother of two grown daughters who lived and learned without school, as well as the author of thirteen books.
+Wendy Priesnitz is Life Learning Magazine’s founder and editor.
+She is the mother of two grown daughters who lived and learned without school in the 1970s and '80s, as well as the author of thirteen books.